-WAMPO's commitment to diversity and equity is reflected through the organization's policy to assure full compliance with Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, and related statutes and regulations in all programs and activities.
-WAMPO ensures fair and meaningful engagement with traditionally underserved populations.
+WAMPO's commitment to diversity and equity is reflected through the organization's policy to assure full compliance with Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, Executive Order 12898 on Environmental Justice, Executive Order 13166 on Limited English Proficiency, and related statutes and regulations in all programs and activities.
+Focusing on fair and meaningful engagement with traditionally underserved populations, WAMPO adheres to the Department of Transportation's environmental justice (EJ) guidelines.
 This includes hosting public meetings in strategic locations, coordinating with local organizations, considering transit access for meetings, providing materials in multiple languages, and having bilingual staff present when possible.
 Meeting notices and information are shared through print media, targeted outreach, and partnerships with grassroots organizations.

-For more information and to view the most recent information about WAMPO public participation, please visit www.wampo. www.wampo. org/public-participation.
+For more information and to view the most recent information about WAMPO public participation, please visit www.wampo.org/public-participation.